PLoren-Aguilar/Poker_Game/README.md

 The game plays poker using a simple "positive expected value" approach.
 The game calculates the probabilities of obtaining long term benefits when playing a specific hand.
 If the value is positive, the hand will be played, otherwise it will not.
 To make it more human, a random variable is added to the calculation in order to make the game play weak hands or to emulate bluffs.

 Happy to receive any criticism and suggestions so the program can be improved.
-Please note that this software is free (see license) and comes without any guarantee
+Please note that this software is free and comes without any guarantee.
+SEE LICENSE FOR DETAILS